daltonmatos/kk2-firmware/Readme.md

 If you like AVR micro controllers and would like to help this project, don't hesitate to get in touch and/or start openning pull requests to help make it happen!

+# Flight Log

+ Here I will try to document all flights made with this code, what problems they had and any relevant results.

+## 2016-02-21:
+commit: 257ee6d5e385cc648cd40d7ea9513f02cf81be65 Show final size ater project build
+**It flies!!!** Same response as the original firmware: Roll, Pitch, yaw.
+I tried a "throtle punch" and crashed.
+The error log says: *CPPM Sync Error*.
+The behavior of the code seems to be different when no load is on the motors.
+Without the props it is possible to arm and go full throttle, but with props I had this CPPM Sync problem.
+Too bad I didn't do any bench test before this first flight.
+Lesson learned! =D
+**Results:** 3 props broken. =D

 Dalton Barreto, http://daltonmatos.com